Tennessee's Rare Female Execution: What's Next for Christa Pike?

 Nashville, Tennessee, USAFri Oct 03 2025

-Execution Date Set for September 30, 2026 Christa Pike, the only woman on Tennessee's death row, is set to be executed in 2026.
-This will be the first execution of a woman in the state in over a century.
-The execution is scheduled to take place at the Riverbend Maximum Security Institution in Nashville.
+Christa Pike, the sole woman on Tennessee's death row, is facing execution in 2026.
+This would mark the first time in over a century that Tennessee executes a woman.
+The state's Supreme Court has set the date for September 30, 2026, at the Riverbend Maximum Security Institution in Nashville.

-Pike's legal team argues that her mental health issues, including PTSD and bipolar disorder, were not adequately considered during her trial.
+Pike's legal team has argued that her mental health issues, including PTSD and bipolar disorder, were not adequately considered during her trial.
 They also point out that societal views on the death penalty have evolved, especially regarding young offenders with mental health struggles.

 Pike's attorneys have filed petitions for clemency, arguing that her sentence would likely be different today.
 They highlight her traumatic childhood and mental health issues as key factors.
 The Death Penalty Information Center notes that juries are now less likely to sentence young offenders to death, especially those with mental health issues.